simonlindholm/decomp-permuter/README.md

 - `PERM_GENERAL(a, b, ...)` expands to any of `a`, `b`, ...
 - `PERM_VAR(a, b)` sets the meta-variable `a` to `b`, `PERM_VAR(a)` expands to the meta-variable `a`.
 - `PERM_RANDOMIZE(code)` expands to `code`, but allows randomization within that region.
 Multiple regions may be specified.
+A `PERM_RANDOMIZE` block is automatically added when there are no PERM macros.
 - `PERM_LINESWAP(lines)` expands to a permutation of the ordered set of non-whitespace lines (split by `\n`).
 Each line must contain zero or more complete C statements.
 (For incomplete statements use `PERM_LINESWAP_TEXT`, which is slower because it has to repeatedly parse C code.)
 - `PERM_INT(lo, hi)` expands to an integer between `lo` and `hi` (which must be constants).
 - `PERM_IGNORE(code)` expands to `code`, without passing it through the C parser library (pycparser)/randomizer.
 This can be used to avoid parse errors for non-standard C, e.g. `asm` blocks.